cdelker/schemdraw/docs/usage/customizing.rst

 If a set of circuit elements are to be reused multiple times, they can be grouped into a single element.
 Create and populate a drawing, but don't call `draw` on it.
-Instead, use :py:func:`group_elements`, then add the result as an element to another drawing
+Instead, use the Drawing to create a new :py:class:`ElementDrawing`, which converts the drawing into an element instance to add to other drawings.

-.. function:: schemdraw.group_elements(drawing, anchors=None)

-    Create a new element definition based on all the elements in the drawing.

-    :param drawing: schemdraw.Drawing with elements to group
-    :param anchors: dictionary of anchor names: locations within the group

 .. jupyter-execute::

     d1 = schemdraw.Drawing()
-    d1.add(elm.RES)
+    d1.add(elm.Resistor)
     d1.push()
-    d1.add(elm.CAP, d='down')
+    d1.add(elm.Capacitor, d='down')
-    d1.add(elm.LINE, d='left')
+    d1.add(elm.Line, d='left')
     d1.pop()
-    RC = schemdraw.group_elements(d1)   # Create the group to reuse

-    d2 = schemdraw.Drawing()   # Add the group to another drawing several times
+    d2 = schemdraw.Drawing()   # Add a second drawing
     for i in range(3):
-        d2.add(RC)
-    d2.draw()
+        d2.add(elm.ElementDrawing(d1))   # Add the first drawing to it 3 times d2.draw()